🚴 Tour de France Preview & Betting Tips

 Best Bookmakers for Cycling Betting

-2025 Tour de France Predictions
+2026 Tour de France Predictions

-We have some great cycling tipsters on OLBG who will be able to help you during the tour with predictions, to see which rider they are tipping to win the Tour de France head over to the main Tour de France Betting Tips page.
+We have some great cycling tipsters on OLBG who will be able to help you during the tour with predictions.
+To see which rider they are tipping to win the Tour de France, head over to the main Tour de France Betting Tips page.

-There will be markets available on each day of the tour where the cycling tipsters will be predicting which rider will win each stage as well as match betting where they will be predicting which of the two selected riders will finish highest on the stage, you will find all of those on the main Cycling Betting Tips page.
+There will be markets available on each day of the tour where the cycling tipsters will be predicting which rider will win each stage, as well as match betting where they will be predicting which of the two selected riders will finish highest on the stage.
+You will find all of those on the main Cycling Betting Tips page.

-You can also see cycling picks from the best tipsters, on the Best Cycling Tipsters page we only display tipsters who have made a profit over the past year for their cycling tips, only tipsters with open tips will be displayed on this page.
+You can also see cycling picks from the best tipsters.
+On the Best Cycling Tipsters page, we only display tipsters who have made a profit over the past year for their cycling tips.
+Only tipsters with open tips will be displayed on this page.

-If you think you know your cycling and are not part of the tipster competition, then why not join and start adding your TdF2025 tips, see if you can challenge the tipsters and claim the top spot in the cycling table and pick up a cash reward!
+If you think you know your cycling and are not part of the tipster competition, then why not join and start adding your TdF2026 tips, see if you can challenge the tipsters and claim the top spot in the cycling table and pick up a cash reward!

-Tour de France 2025 27 Jul @ 11:00 - Win Outright
+Tour de France 2026 26 Jul @ 11:00 - Win Outright

-Tadej Pogacar 1.57
+Tadej Pogacar 1.33

-Jonas Vingegaard 3.25
+Jonas Vingegaard 4.50

-Remco Evenepoel 9.00
+Remco Evenepoel 15.00

-Joao Almeida 34.00
+Joao Almeida 21.00

-2025 Tour de France Route - Phase 1
+2025 Tour de France Route - Phase 1 Recap

 StageRouteWinner